Shirayuri University: Organisation

+There is also a graduate school offering Masters and Doctoral programs in conjunction with the departments.

 Culture

 The emblem depicts a fleur-de-lys holding a sword.
 Since it is a French-related mission school, the Sister who takes care of the college is referred to by the students as 'Masul' or "Ma Soeur" (i.e., " My Sister" in French).

 It is a very small school with homeroom classes that are led by the Sisters.
 Although there is a strong impression that it is a school for upper-class girls, it could be seen as a place where classes and good manners are taught strictly rather than as a place where children of wealthy families flock.
 Since the campus transferred in 1965, it owns modern school buildings and a chapel.

 Their sister school is Sendai Shirayuri Women's College.